December 5, 2018 by On-Site Staff

 There is no shortage of changes, both positive and negative, the industry faces as 2018 comes to a close.

 On-Site caught up with Mary Van Buren, the president of the Canadian Construction Association, to discuss the trends the industry association will be watching closest over the next 12 months.
+For a more in-depth look, you can read through our 2019 Canadian construction forecast here.

-Here are the 10 items that should be on every Canadian construction firm’s laundry list in 2019:
+But without further ado, here are the 10 items that should be on every Canadian construction firm’s laundry list in 2019:

 1 — Confidence in Canada